zvector/fate/README.md

 	var p = Procedure( [ ... ] | [[ ... ]] );

+## Methods

+#### promise

+Returns a promise to the internal deferral that will be resolved once the procedure is completed.

+#### start

+Initiates the procedure.

 ## Examples

-In the following exmaple, a procedure is constructed from both parallel and serial sets of functions that return promises.
+In the following exmaple, a procedure is constructed from both parallel and serial sets of asynchronous functions that return promises.
 Each function must execute in the order indicated by its specific `n` value for the procedure to complete successfully.
 Note in particular the timing sequence going from `fn(3)` to `fn(6)`, illustrating the consequences of nesting parallel and serial sets inside one another.

 	var number = 0;